kozhini/keyboard/README.md

 # Souchastnik + Gemini Nano GitHub Actions build

-Prepared against exact commit:

-`df86f6ce02daf6daaad416c43839ca707a23e73d`

 ## Install

-Copy these files into the root of your `MShverdiakov/souchastnik` checkout:
+Copy these files into the root of your checkout:

 - `.github/workflows/build-gemini.yml`
 - `patches/apply-gemini.py`